Non-Covalent-Interactions/NCIcluster/README.md

 of files :
  - Two NCI 2D plots, one for all the data and one for data below the isovalue.
- - A heatmat plot, that is supposed to guide the user in the adjustment of parameters, if needed.
+ - A heatmap plot, that is supposed to guide the user in the adjustment of parameters, if needed.
  - One cube file, system1-cli-grad.cube, for each i-th cluster found, containing the gradient and subgrid for each separate